asu-cactus/cactusdb/docker-doc/README.md

 service docker restart

 # use the following commands to grant the GPU access
-docker run --name velox-container -it --gpus all velox-asu
+docker run --name velox-container -it --gpus all velox-docker
 ```